Tjuli-01/NibblerEngineSettingEditorGUI/README.md

 # NibblerEngineSettingsEditor
-A simple tool to change the settings of Lc0 in Nibbler Nibbler Download: https://github.com/rooklift/nibbler
+A simple tool to change the settings of Lc0 in Nibbler.

+Nibbler Download: https://github.com/rooklift/nibbler